Siege of Marawi: October 10

 Eight foreign militants, along with Isnilon Hapilon and Omar Maute, were acting as leaders of the militants by then, according to the AFP.

 October 16

 Isnilon Hapilon and Omar Maute were reportedly killed during a hostage rescue operation, according to a statement released by Defense Secretary Lorenzana.
 On the same day, the Philippine Army estimated that there were about 100 militants still fighting in Marawi.

 October 17

+Rodrigo Duterte declares Marawi liberated from terrorist influence on October 17, 2017.

 Following the deaths of Omar Maute and Isnilon Hapilon, President Duterte declared the liberation of Marawi.
 At around 2 p.m., he addressed a crowd, saying: "I hereby declare Marawi City liberated from the terrorist influence that marks the beginning of rehabilitation of Marawi."
 AFP Chief Gen. Eduardo Año said that the announcement meant that the conflict is substantially over now that the militants' leaders were killed.
 However, he maintained that there were skirmishes and that 20–30 militants with 20 hostages remained confined in a 2 ha area in the city.